yorklim/tp/docs/DeveloperGuide.md

       Expected: No client is found.
 Error message shown in the status message.

 ### Adding notes to a client

+1. Adding a note to a client while client does not have existing note

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the client list.
+Ensure the first client does not have a note.<br>

+   2. Test case: `remark 1 r/Prefers emails`<br>
+     Expected: Note successfully added to first client.
+Success message shown in the status message.

+   3. Test case (Empty Parameter): `remark 1 r/`<br>
+     Expected: Note successfully removed from first client.
+Success message show in the status message.

+   4. Test case (Repeated Parameters): `remark 1 r/Preeeffers emaiis r/Prefers emails`<br>
+     Expected: Note from last parameter successfully added to first client.
+Success message shown in the status message.

+   5. Test case (No Parameter): `remark 1`<br>
+     Expected: Note successfully removed from first client.
+Success message show in the status message.

+   6. Test case (Missing Index): `remark r/Prefers emails`<br>
+     Expected: Note not added to any client.
+Error details shown in the status message.

+   7. Test case (Invalid Index): `remark x r/Prefers emails` (where x is smaller or larger than the list size)<br>
+     Expected: Similar to previous.

 ### Clearing the client list